epfl-ada/ada-2021-project-therealabracadabra/Milestone2/README.md

 • 12/12 - 17/12: Plot the graphs and apply the relevant methods on a 3rd newspaper.

 Organization:
-- François Charrouin:
+- François Charrouin: Sentiment and emotion analysis
-- Manuela Maia:
+- Manuela Maia: Filtering and creation of new files.
+Speakers and subjects occurences.
-- Marc Mettler:
+- Marc Mettler: Website and datastory.
-- Sinda M'Saada: Quotations pickle files creation, Topic detection and common nouns.
+- Sinda M'Saada: Quotations pickle files creation, topic detection and common nouns.

 # Website